 All trains are either heading towards Center City Philadelphia, or away from it.

-- The Regional Rail stations have two sides.
-One for the train that is heading towards Center City, and one for the train that is heading away from Center City.
+– The Regional Rail stations have two sides.
+One for the train that is heading toward Center City, and one for the train that is heading away from Center City.
 These sides are clearly marked so, if you are unsure if you are on the correct side, just look around.
 A helpful tip is to get to the station a few minutes before the train is scheduled and look for other people.
 Trains rarely, if ever, arrive at the same station heading in both directions.
 If you get to a station and there are only people waiting on the other side, you are probably on the wrong side.

 Rule 2 for SEPTA Regional Rail riding –